ea-tel/detel-book/_chapters/chapters/topics/recommender-systems.md

 According to Wikipedia, _Recommender systems are a subclass of information filtering system that provides suggestions for items that are most pertinent to a particular user._

-Recommender systems (RS) can be defined as _software tools that help the user in making decisions when the provided information is overwhelming_ \[1\].
+Recommender systems (RS) can be defined as _software tools that help the user in making decisions when the provided information is overwhelming_ {% cite ricci_recommender_2022 %}.
 They can become considerably important when the options available for buying an item or receiving a service vary over a wide range, such as the wide variety of online courses available for a certain topic.

 The definition of RS can also be considered from the application dimensions and contexts.
 Therefore, we can define RS as follows from the technical, functional, and algorithmic contexts: